iodigital-com/io-technology/data/blog/az-204-cheatsheets/Monitor-Troubleshoot-Optimize-Azure-Solutions/Monitoring-and-logging.md

 - Components run on any number of server/role/container instances.
 - Components can be separate Application Insights instrumentation keys (even if subscriptions are different) or different roles reporting to a single Application Insights instrumentation key.

-progressive discovery of the components
+Progressive discovery of the components

 ## Alert type